Volcán Ipala

-Volcán Ipala is a stratovolcano in south-eastern Guatemala.
+Volcán Ipala is a stratovolcano that lies at an elevation of 1,650 m (5,410 ft) above sea level in south-eastern Guatemala.
 It has a 1000 m wide summit crater which contains a crater lake (Lake Ipala), whose surface lies about 150 m below the crater rim.
 Volcán Ipala is part of a cluster of small stratovolcanoes and cinder cone fields in south-eastern Guatemala.